caiquealm/ExemploGit/README.md

 # ExemploGit
 Exercicio do uso do GIt com GIT FLow
-Uso do Github no GitHub Desktop
+Uso do Github no GitHub Desktop e GITBASH